dingzhang2019/Web-crawler/README.md

-Develop different web crawlers to apply for different needs and collect data.
+Develop different web crawlers to apply for different needs and collect data by using python.